Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the maximum drop from peak to valley is -35.1 days, which is lower, thus worse than the value of -24.5 days from the benchmark.
+• During the last 3 years, the maximum reduction from previous high is -35.1 days, which is smaller, thus worse than the value of -24.5 days from the benchmark.

 MaxDuration: